pshettydev/pnow-nocodb-migrations/src/migrations/company/README.md

 # NocoDB Schema Migration

-This directory contains scripts for migrating data from the old NocoDB schema to the new schema.
+This directory contains scripts for migrating data from the old NocoDB schema to the new PNATS V2 schema.

 ## Getting Started